-By default, the list of automatically intercepted messages includes all IP addresses (specified by the asterisk symbol) and the following ports: 143 (standard IMAP4 port), 119 (standard NNTP port), 110 (standard POP3 port) and 25 (standard SMTP port).
+By default, the list includes all IP addresses (specified by the asterisk \ symbol) and all IP addresses accessed via ports: 143 (standard IMAP4 port), 119 (standard NNTP port), 110 (standard POP3 port) and 25 (standard SMTP port).

 To remove an element from the list, select it and click Remove.